nrx33/chicago-taxi-duration-predictor/README.md

 * in the next window click on import
 * if all is done correctly you will be redirected to the dashboard.

-##### Note: You need to at least run the project at least once either via docker or mage to be able to see relevant information on the grafana dashboard.
-Also, to make grafana work you need to also make sure the docker-compose applications are running.
+##### Note: You must run the project at least once, either via Docker or Mage, to see relevant information on the Grafana dashboard.
+Additionally, ensure that the Docker Compose applications are running for Grafana to function correctly.